 Again when Hagar and Ishmael were moving to Arabia the angel appeared to her.
 It's in the Bible, the Torah, Genesis 21:17-21, RSV.
 “And God heard the voice of the lad; and the angel of God called to Hagar from heaven, and said to her, "What troubles you, Hagar?
 Fear not; for God has heard the voice of the lad where he is.
 Arise, lift up the lad, and hold him fast with your hand; for I will make him a great nation."
 Then God opened her eyes, and she saw a well of water; and she went, and filled the skin with water, and gave the lad a drink.
 And God was with the lad, and he grew up; he lived in the wilderness, and became an expert with the bow.
 He lived in the wilderness of Paran; [northern Arabia] and his mother took a wife for him from the land of Egypt.”

+Although the Bible doesn't specifically say, let's explore the following.
 The descendants of Ishmael and the other sons of Abraham through Keturah were given the eastern country and are referred to as the children or people of the east.
 They are the progenitors of the Arabs.
-Muhammad, the prophet of Islam, traces his lineage back to Ishmael through his first born son, Nabaioth.
+Muhammad, the prophet of Islam, traces the starting of his lineage back to Ishmael through his first born son, Nabaioth.
 It's in the Bible, the Torah, Genesis 25:6,12-18, RSV.
 “But to the sons of his concubines Abraham gave gifts, and while he was still living he sent them away from his son Isaac, eastward to the east country."
 "These are the descendants of Ishmael, Abraham's son, whom Hagar the Egyptian, Sarah's maid, bore to Abraham.
 These are the names of the sons of Ishmael, named in the order of their birth: Nebaioth, the first-born of Ishmael; and Kedar, Adbeel, Mibsam, Mishma, Dumah, Massa, Hadad, Tema, Jetur, Naphish, and Kedemah.
 These are the sons of Ishmael and these are their names, by their villages and by their encampments, twelve princes according to their tribes.
 (These are the years of the life of Ishmael, a hundred and thirty-seven years; he breathed his last and died, and was gathered to his kindred.)
 They dwelt from Havilah to Shur, which is opposite Egypt in the direction of Assyria; he settled over against all his people.”
 The areas noted here in verse 18 are located in Central and Northern Arabia.

 There is evidence of a spiritual partnership between the sons of Abraham through Isaac (the Jews) and the sons of Abraham through Ishmael (the Arabs and the prophet of Islam, Muhammad).
 Ishmael and Isaac together buried their father Abraham.
 It's in the Bible, the Torah, Genesis 25:7-10, RSV.
 “These are the days of the years of Abraham's life, a hundred and seventy-five years.
 Abraham breathed his last and died in a good old age, an old man and full of years, and was gathered to his people.
 Isaac and Ishmael, his sons, buried him in the cave of Machpelah, in the field of Ephron the son of Zohar the Hittite, east of Mamre, the field which Abraham purchased from the Hittites.
 There Abraham was buried, with Sarah his wife.”